LucaRoldo98/messaging-API/README.md

         "messagesID": ["string"]
       }
       ```
-The method will return a 404 Exception none of the specified messagesID matches a message in the database, otherwise it will return a message specifying the number of messages deleted.
+    The API will raise a 404 HTTPException if none of the specified messagesID matches a message in the database, otherwise it will return a message specifying the number of messages deleted.

+9. **Get User by ID**:
+    Fetches a user by their userID.
+    - Method: `GET`
+    - Endpoint: `/user/id/{userID}`
+    The API will raise a 404 HTTPException if the user with the specified userID does not exist in the database.

+10. **Get User by email**:
+    Fetches a user by their email address.
+    - Method: `GET`
+    - Endpoint: `/user/email/{email}`
+    The API will raise a 404 HTTPException if the user with the specified email does not exist in the database.

+11. **Delete User by ID**:
+    Deletes a user by their userID.
+    - **Method**: `DELETE`
+    - **Endpoint**: `/user/{userID}`
+   The API will raise a 404 HTTPException if the user with the specified userID does not exist in the database.

 ## Notes